I am an environmental archaeologist and anthropologist who loves her work and the travel that comes with it.

 My research focuses on human-environment dynamics in the Nuragic Culture of Bronze Age Sardinia.
 I direct the Pran’e Siddi Landscape Project, an archaeological survey in south-central Sardinia centered around the town of Siddi.
 PSLP examines long-term changes in settlement patterns, water use, and the socio-cultural interpretation of natural resources.

 I am also the president of the new non-profit organization Public Scholar Outreach.
 The mission of PSO is to support, produce, promote, and disseminate high-quality public scholarship, especially public scholarship that is peer-reviewed and public scholarship with relevance to contemporary issues.
 Our primary initiative is to establish Dirt & Words: an online, open access channel of peer-reviewed public scholarship about the human past.

-Currently, I am a Research Assistant Professor at the University at Buffalo.
+Currently, I am a Visiting Assistant Professor at Miami University of Ohio.